acterglobal/a3/docs/content/docs/dev/testing.md

 </details>

+#### Testing the server

+Your server should now show the default "welcome" screen when you open the browser at `http://localhost:8118` (or any external address if you changed that).

 #### Mock data

-The integration tests expect a certain set of `mock` data.
+The rust integration tests expect a certain set of `mock` data.
 You can easily get this set up by running

 `cargo run -p acter-cli -- mock --homeserver-url $HOMESERVER --homeserver-name localhost`